Skip to content

 “I’m surprised they’re still trying.”

-“I haven’t seen her since London, so I can’t tell you what’s going on.
+“I haven’t seen her since London, so I can’t tell you what she’s got going on.
 She’ll be in tomorrow.
 I’ll have to find a way to keep our little secret from her.”
 Mark looked at her.

 “I’m sure it will be all right.”